puppetlabs/puppet-docs/source/puppet/3.7/reference/modules_fundamentals.markdown

         * `component.epp` --- A manifest can render this template with `epp('my_module/component.epp')`.
 (The `epp` function is only available with the future parser enabled.)
     * `tests/` --- Contains examples showing how to declare the module's classes and defined types.
         * `init.pp`
-        * `other_class.pp` --- Each class or type should have an example in the tests directory.
+        * `other_class.pp` --- Each class or defined type should have an example in the tests directory.
     * `spec/` --- Contains spec tests for any plugins in the lib directory.

 Each of the module's subdirectories has a specific function, as follows.